Aliases for KRIT1 Gene

 External Ids for KRIT1 Gene

 This gene encodes a protein containing four ankyrin repeats, a band 4.1/ezrin/radixin/moesin (FERM) domain, and multiple NPXY sequences.
 The encoded protein is localized in the nucleus and cytoplasm.
 It binds to integrin cytoplasmic domain-associated protein-1 alpha (ICAP1alpha), and plays a critical role in beta1-integrin-mediated cell proliferation.
 It associates with junction proteins and RAS-related protein 1A (Rap1A), which requires the encoded protein for maintaining the integrity of endothelial junctions.
 It is also a microtubule-associated protein and may play a role in microtubule targeting.
 Mutations in this gene result in cerebral cavernous malformations.
 Multiple alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Sep 2009]

 GeneCards Summary for KRIT1 Gene

 KRIT1 (KRIT1, Ankyrin Repeat Containing) is a Protein Coding gene.
-Diseases associated with KRIT1 include angiokeratoma corporis diffusum with arteriovenous fistulas and familial cerebral cavernous malformation 1.
-Among its related pathways are Ras signaling pathway and G-protein signaling_Rap1A regulation pathway.
+Diseases associated with KRIT1 include cerebral cavernous malformations-1 and angiokeratoma corporis diffusum with arteriovenous fistulas.
+Among its related pathways are Hypothetical Network for Drug Addiction and Ras signaling pathway.
 GO annotations related to this gene include protein complex binding and phosphatidylinositol-4,5-bisphosphate binding.
 An important paralog of this gene is FRMD8.